wotbrew/relic/README.md

 ```

-Now we have our state, we can ask questions of relic to find _relations_, as you would a SQL database.
-You see how relvars and queries _are the same_.
+Now we have some state, we can ask questions of relic, as you would a SQL database.

 ```clojure
 (rel/q db [[:from :Customer] [:where [= :id 42]]])